 NJPCA TrainUp Day

 The NJPCA TrainUp Day initiative is a statewide event where New Jersey’s FQHCs feature the achievements of team members who have grown professionally within their organizations.
-Additionally, Community Health Centers provide information and resources to inform employees of the opportunities available that enable them to grow in their role.
+Additionally, Community Health Centers provide information and resources to inform employees of the opportunities available that enable them to grow in their roles.
 Examples of events held at Community Health Centers include:

-- Community Health Centers can share peer success stories with staff to highlight professional growth and to inspire team members to achieve their goals.
+- Community Health Centers can share peer success stories with staff to highlight professional growth and inspire team members to achieve their goals.

 - The Human Resources team can provide tuition reimbursement information and additional resources on how to move up the ladder at an FQHC.

 - Community Health Center CEOs can share their personal career journeys with their teams.

 As part of TrainUp Day, Community Health Centers also share descriptions of various departments and open positions to showcase the many opportunities that are available to employees.
 Federally Qualified Health Centers offer a variety of job opportunities in healthcare, administration, finance, and health information technology.
 New Jersey’s 24 FQHCs provide more than 3,000 individuals with meaningful opportunities to pursue their dreams; including over 1,800 medical professionals.